TheM1ddleM1n/Waddle/README.md

 - LRU cache replaces plain-object caches for face/player images
 - `applySkin` validates server response before showing success
 - Target HUD fully resets entity state on error recovery
-- SECURITY: applySkin reads the user's session token from localStorage and sends it to a third-party server (coolmathblox.ca).

 ### [6.9] — Bug Fixes
 - HP bar no longer interpolates from a previous entity's health on target switch